puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 For **VirtualBox:**

-To use host-only networking on VirtualBox, you will need to create and configure a new network from the VirtualBox preferences menu.
+To use host-only networking on VirtualBox, you will need to create and configure a new network from the VirtualBox *preferences* panel.
+Note that this may be called *settings* on some systems.
+Be sure that you're looking at the preferences for VirtualBox itself, not the settings configurations for a specific VM.

-Open the VirtualBOx preferences dialog and select the **network** section.
+Open the VirtualBox preferences panel and select the **network** section.
 Select **Host-only Networks**.
 Create a new network, and click the screwdriver icon to the side of the dialog to edit the network configuration.
 In the **Adapter** section, enter the following settings: